You are Still a VERY VALUABLE PERSON !! Here’s Hope!

 Your resume should be a reflection of you, your abilities, responsibilities, and significant accomplishments.
 This quality piece should be very honest, NOT flashy (pink paper with gold leaf), but must arrive neat, clean and sharp.
 It doesn’t need to tell everything about you, because its real purpose is – - – - to get you an interview where you can interact and sell your skills!

 This document will help you the most when it is filled with accomplishments.
 Sentences should start with an action word (Wrote, Invented, Innovated); be easy to read; and have 3 line paragraphs (max 4).
-(Remember that employers must read through hundreds just to find the resumes of the qualified.
+(Remember employers must read through hundreds just to find the resumes of the qualified.
 This they have to do as well as performing their normal jobs!
 Often, they have others screen resumes, and pass on the ones containing key words, or skills.)

 You are Still a VERY VALUABLE PERSON !!
 YOU ARE A SEASONED EMPLOYEE!